mas-bandwidth/netcode/STANDARD.md

 * If the encrypted private connect token data doesn't decrypt with the private key, using the associated data constructed from: version info, protocol id and expire timestamp, ignore the packet.

-* _The checks above must be made before allocating any resources for this pending client._
+* _The checks above shall be made before allocating any resources for this pending client._

 * If the decrypted private connect token fails to be read for any reason, for example, having number of server addresses outside of the expected range of [1,32], or having an address type value outside of range [0,1], ignore the packet.